totemorg/enums/README.md

 with callbacks to

-	taskcb( recs, ctx, res ) to process the recs-batch in ctx-context with res-responder callback feedcb( err, step ) to feed a batch into the queue via the step-stepper callback
+	taskcb( recs, ctx, res )
+	to process `recs`-batch in `ctx`-context with `res` saver

+	feedcb( step )
+	to feed `recs`-batch to the queue via `step(recs)`

-When a `feedcb` is provided, the taskcb is placed into a stream workflow which terminates when the records batch becomes null.
-A `taskcb` must be provided and must call its res(save) callback to advance task processing with an optional save-context; its ctx-context is loaded from (saved into) its Save_<Class> json store at each step.
+When a `feedcb` is provided, the mandatory `taskcb` is placed into a stream workflow that terminates when the `recs`-batch goes null.
+This `taskcb` *must* call its `res([save])` callback to advance the task; the supplied `ctx`-context is loaded from (and saved into) its json store every time the task is stepped.

-If no `feedcb` is provided, the `taskcb` is periodically executed with a null records batch; in this use-case, the callback to res(save) is optional.
+If no `feedcb` is provided, the `taskcb` is periodically executed with a null `recs`-batch and the callback to `res([save])` is *optional*.

-Tasks are identified by Class-Task-Name and increase their Run counter as they are reused.
+The regulated task is monitored/managed by the supplied options

+	task 	= notebook being regulated (default "notask") name	= usecase being regulated (default "nocase") watch	= QoS task watchdog timer [s]; 0 disabled (default 60)

 A nonzero QoS sets a tasking watchdog timer to manage the task.

-A creditless Client signals a non-null error to the feedcb.
+A credit deficient client is signalled by calling `feedcb(null)`.

-To establish the task as a proposal, set Sign0 = 1.
-In so doing, if (Sign1,Sign2,Sign3) are never signed-off before the proposal's start time, the task will be killed.
+To establish the task as a proposal, set Sign0 = 1 in the taskDB: in so doing, if Sign1 , ... are not signed-off (eg not approved by a task oversight commitee) before the proposal's start time, the task will be killed.

+The following DBs are used:

+	openv.profiles client credit/billing information
+	openv.queues tasking/billing information
+	openv.<task> holds the task context and snapshot state

 **Kind**: static method of [<code>ENUMS</code>](#module_ENUMS)
 **Returns**: <code>Clock</code> - Clock built for regulation options